tirimid/tirimid.net/artistic/quevish.md

 is written case-insensitively.
 For conventional consistency, I will be writing Romanized Quevish entirely in lowercase and recommend that you do the same.

-All consonants in Quevish are voiced, I think this creates a strange but interesting sound to the language.
+All consonants in Quevish are voiced, I think this gives an interesting sound to the language.
 Below are the Quevish consonants presented over the typical International Phonetic Alphabet table with their Romanizations:

 | **-**           | **Bilabial** | **Labiodental** | **Alveolar** | **Palatal** | **Velar** |
 |-----------------|--------------|-----------------|--------------|-------------|-----------|